zenml-io/zenml/docs/book/component-gallery/orchestrators/custom.md

 {% hint style="info" %}
 This is a slimmed-down version of the base implementation which aims to highlight the abstraction layer.
-In order to see the full implementation and get the complete docstrings, please check the [the source code on GitHub](https://github.com/zenml-io/zenml/blob/main/src/zenml/entrypoints/step_entrypoint_configuration.py).
+In order to see the full implementation and get the complete docstrings, please check [the source code on GitHub](https://github.com/zenml-io/zenml/blob/main/src/zenml/entrypoints/step_entrypoint_configuration.py).
 {% endhint %}

 ## Build your own Step Entrypoint Configuration

-If you need to customize what happens when a step gets executed inside the entrypoint, you can subclass the `StepEntrypointConfiguration` class:
+If you need to customize what happens when a step gets executed inside the entrypoint, you can subclass from the `StepEntrypointConfiguration` class:

 If you want to provide a custom run name (this **has** to be the same for all steps that are executed as part of the same pipeline run), you can overwrite the `get_run_name(...)` method.

 If you need to pass additional arguments to the entrypoint, there are two methods that you need to implement: